LiveSplit/LiveSplit/README.md

 ## The LiveSplit Server

 The internal LiveSplit Server allows for other programs and other computers to control LiveSplit.
-The server can accept connections over either a named pipe located at `\\<hostname>\pipe\LiveSplit` (`.` is the hostname if the client and server are on the same computer), over raw TCP/IP, or over the WebSocket (WS) protocol.
+The server can accept connections over either a named pipe located at `\\<hostname>\pipe\LiveSplit` (`.` is the hostname if the client and server are on the same computer), raw TCP/IP, or a WebSocket (WS) server, located at `ws://<hostname>:port/livesplit`.

 ### Control